 health claim A description placed on a food label that describes potential health benefits of a food or nutrient.

-be shown on the label.
+the food.
+Finally, the list of ingredients and Nutrition Facts panel must be shown on the label.
 Each is discussed in the following sections.